SkriptLang/docs/src/content/docs/scripting/cooldowns.md

         send "Enjoy your kit!"
 ```

-That's it.
 The player now has to wait an hour before using `/kit` again.
 Skript handles all the timing for you.

 ### Cooldown Messages